 In May 1944, the 10th Duke’s eldest son, William, Marquess of Hartington, married Kathleen Kennedy, sister of John F Kennedy.
 Four months later he was tragically killed in action while serving with his regiment, and Kathleen died in a plane crash in 1948.
 But for these dreadful events, there would have been a Kennedy as Duchess of Devonshire at Chatsworth.

 The Duke’s second son, Andrew Cavendish succeeded to the title on his father’s death in 1950.
-Faced with 80% death duties many of the most important works of art and rare books were sold off, as well as nearby Hardwick Hall, where Bess got her name from.
+Faced with 80% death duties many of the most important works of art and rare books were sold off, as well as nearby Hardwick Hall, from where Bess got her name.

 They decided to open the house to the public.
 Although visitors had been able to look around the house since the 1600’s, this was the beginning of turning Chatsworth into the visitor attraction we know today.